 There is a spectrum of susceptibility to junk food and refined food

 For some people, this would work to ration the amount of toxic food.
-If they have had a healthy diet most of their life and are genetically just not inclined to notice food very much some people can eat just one potato chip or just one cookie and be slim all their lives. but this is at the low end of the bell curve.
+If they have had a healthy diet most of their life and are genetically just not inclined to notice food very much some people can eat only one potato chip or just one cookie and be slim all their lives.
+But this is at the low end of the bell curve.

-if you are not an alcoholic, for instance, you can have one drink a day and it is no big deal. if you are not sensitive to refined foods you might be able to have refined foods once in a while.
+If you are not an alcoholic, for instance, you can have one drink a day, and it is no big deal.
+If you are not sensitive to refined foods, you might be able to have refined foods once in a while.

 There are a few people who are not that interested in food, and they stay thin eating a mostly healthy diet with little bits of junk food thrown in.

-Mostly you will see people with brains that cannot handle moderation and that is why most people in our culture are overweight heading toward obesity.
+Mostly you will see people with brains that cannot handle moderation, and that is why most people in our culture are overweight heading toward obesity.

-The reason these foods are so hard to stop eating once you start is that they are designed to be hyper-palatable, so you will eat more of them.
+The reason these foods are so hard to stop eating once you start is that they are designed to be hyper-palatable so you will eat more of them.

 The food industry adds, sugar, flour, oil, salt, and other addictive chemicals to foods because they know people will buy more of it so they can make more money off of us.